 Yeah, no. I was pretty wrong about that.
 About theme, I mean.
 But I didn’t really understand how wrong until a few days ago.

-The latest scene I shared on Facebook was a dinner gone horribly awry.
-The protagonist’s parents have invited another family to dinner in hopes of acquiring a suitor for the protagonist, Gwen.
+In one scene, a dinner goes horribly awry.
+The protagonist’s parents have invited another family to dinner in hopes of acquiring a suitor for the protagonist, Mer.
 The scene ends in a debacle, of course.
 Awesome.
 Great.

 Well, I knew I had left the progatonist’s mentor in a hot-temper; she wouldn’t wait to make her feelings known.
 I’ll have her show up and get things moving.